wp-plugins/captcha-bank/readme.txt

 Allows you to hide **Captcha** for Admin Comment form when the user is other than Administrator.

-= General Settings =
+= Captcha General Settings =

-Allows you to set various setting which includes Title, Tooltip, number of characters, type, Text Case, case sensitivity, Width and Height.
+Allows you to set various settings for Captcha which includes Title, Tooltip, number of characters, Captcha type, Text Case for Captcha, Captcha text case sensitivity and  Width & Height.

-= Layout Settings =
+= Captcha Layout Settings =

-Allows you to set various Layout Settings such as Background, Lines, Dots, Text Transparency, and Signature.
+Allows you to set various Layout Settings such as Background, Lines, Dots, Text Transparency, and Signature for **Captcha**.

-= Font Settings =
+= Captcha Font Settings =

-Allows you to set different Font Settings (Font Family, Font Size, and Font Color).
+Allows you to set different Font Settings (Font Family, Font Size, and Font Color) for **Captcha** Text.

-= Message Settings =
+= Captcha Message Settings =

-Allows you to set different settings for error messages such as Empty Error, Invalid Error, IP Block Message, Max Login Attempts and Maximum Login Exceeded Error.
+Allows you to set different settings for error messages such as **Captcha** Empty Error, **Captcha** Invalid Error, IP Block Message, Max Login Attempts and Maximum Login Exceeded Error.

 = Roles & Capabilities =

-Allows you to controls the capabilities among different roles of WordPress users.
+Allows you to controls the capabilities of WP **Captcha** Bank among different roles of WordPress users.

 = Captcha For Contact Bank =